 Considering all you get with these cookbooks, it really is a killer value!
 I’m confident that no one ever regrets buying these.
 With Janae’s recipes it is clear that there is no need to sacrifice flavorful, delicious meals to accommodate your dietary restrictions: there are plenty of ways to eat great without consuming gluten or dairy.

-I have to confess that I’ve never met Janae in person.
-However, I feel like I know her because of how willing she’s been to share herself.
+After following Janae online for the past few years and then interviewing her, I feel like I know Janae because of how willing she’s been to share herself.
 I admire how she has opened up about personal matters and shared her story with the world.
-For instance, she recently wrote about a time she “ugly cried” after a birthday celebration.
+For instance, she wrote about a time she “ugly cried” after a birthday celebration.
 She related how difficult it was to watch her family eat foods she loves but can’t eat without harming her body.

 Instead of wallowing in her health and eating struggles, Janae has turned outward and created a community full of practical resources for people dealing with similar circumstances.
 Instead of asking what others could do for her, she found ways she could do things for others.